6 Litter Box Secrets You Need to Know

 Like many things related to cats, there’s no one definitive answer.
 Much depends on your cat’s unique personality.
 However, it seems clear enough that most cats prefer a multi-box household.

 When planning and buying, a good guiding principle is to have one box per cat in your family, plus one.
 For example, if you live in a two-cat house, you need to make room for three litter boxes.
-This allows each cat to make a litter box their own, have plenty of space, and the privacy they often hold dear.
+This makes sure there are enough litter boxes at home (plus extra).
+Your cats will have plenty of space and keep the privacy they often hold dear.

-These 6 secrets offer a win-win scenario for everyone involved.
-Your cat is sure to feel calmer, more comfortable, and more at home – and you’ll rest easier knowing you’ve created a healthy and constructive environment for your kitty.
+These seven litter box tips offer a win-win scenario for everyone involved.
+Your cat is sure to feel calmer, more comfortable, and more at home—and you’ll rest easier knowing you’ve created a healthy and constructive environment for your kitty.
 Plus, there will undoubtedly be fewer accidents around the house!

 Want more tips and tricks for keeping your cat healthy today, tomorrow, and always?
 Download my free monthly cat health checklist.